The Mount Stromlo Observatory has stood tall in Canberra for 100 years.

 “And it is a very Canberra thing – if you go to Sydney or Melbourne, that connection to the universe is lost.”

 The milestone has been celebrated throughout the year.
-The next event is a talk between Professor Schmidt and journalist Annabel Crabb on 25 November at ANU’s Llewyn Hall.
+The next event is a talk between Professor Schmidt and journalist Annabel Crabb on 25 November at ANU’s Llewellyn Hall.
 Bookings can be made at rsaa.anu.edu.au/news-events/events/mount-stromlo-100-brian-schmidt-annabel-crabb.

 An open day at the Weston Creek site is expected to run in 2025.

-100 years at a glance:
+100 years at a glance

-After the establishment of the ANU, joint staff appointments were made and graduate studies undertaken; the first PhD degree, and first DSc degree awarded by the University (other than honorary degrees) were in astronomy.
+After the establishment of the ANU, joint staff appointments were made and graduate studies undertaken; the first PhD degree, and first DSc degree awarded by the university (other than honorary degrees) were in astronomy.

-A formal amalgamation took place in 1957, when Mt Stromlo Observatory left the Commonwealth Department of the Interior and joined ANU.
+A formal amalgamation took place in 1957 when Mt Stromlo Observatory left the Commonwealth Department of the Interior and joined ANU.

 In the 1960s, the name was changed again, becoming Mount Stromlo and Siding Spring Observatories (with the establishment of a second observatory in Coonabarabran, New South Wales).